 Here are some additional references about the communications we’ve sent out and the materials we’ve based our plans around:

 In partnership with local Alzheimer Societies, the Alzheimer Society of Ontario released this statement on their feedback of the Proposed Regulatory Changes Under the Connecting Care Act, 2019.

 In May 2020, the Canadian Armed Forces released a report outlining the unacceptable conditions found in Long-Term Care Homes across Ontario.
 The news shocked, but did not surprise what many already knew to be true.
 The Long-Term Care Home situation in Ontario needed a major overhaul.
 Read our response to the release of the report below, along with other actions we have taken to make real change.

-As well, The Alzheimer Society of Toronto has formed an outreach team to gauge how we can better support our colleagues and mutual clients in the long-term care setting.
+As well, the Alzheimer Society of Toronto has formed an outreach team to gauge how we can better support our colleagues and mutual clients in the long-term care setting.
 The team is comprised of staff members who have intersected with the long-term care sector through their current and previous roles in supporting older adults and their families.
-On board we have a Public Education Coordinator; a Social Worker; and a Care Navigator.
+On board we have a Public Education Coordinator; a Social Worker; a Care Navigator; and a Behavioural Support Caregiver Specialist.
 Their aim is to deepen the relationship with long-term care homes in Toronto and explore the ways in which they can come together to support staff, residents, and families in the journey of caring for people living with Alzheimer’s and related dementias.
 Currently they offer education and workshops, one to one counseling, care navigation, support groups, and active living programs.
 They are extremely interested in creating space for an open dialogue around your ideas, needs, feedback, and ways in which we can partner for continued resilience and person-centered care in long-term care.